Technica-Corporation/Speech_Recognition-Maixduino/README.md

 Yellow:  Change LCD display YELLOW
 ```

-While running, you will definately notice that it recognizes wrong sometimes; this is pretty normal.
+While running, you will definitely notice that it recognizes wrong sometimes; this is pretty normal.
 I recorded the models on a desk in front of me, so it was fairly close; you may have to adjust your speaking distance.
 For certain colors you may have to stress some of the vowels as well to get it to register correctly.
 ```